A jet missing since 1971 was found submerged in Vermont's Lake Champlain

 Fifty-three years after a private plane carrying five men disappeared on a snowy Vermont night, experts believe they have found the wreckage of the long lost jet in Lake Champlain.

 The corporate jet disappeared shortly after departing the Burlington airport for Providence, Rhode Island, on Jan.
 27, 1971.
-Those aboard included two crew members and three employees of the Atlanta, Georgia, development company Cousin’s Properties, who were working on a development project in Burlington.
+Those aboard included two crew members and three employees of a Georgia development company Cousin’s Properties, who were working on a development project in Burlington.

 “With all those pieces of evidence, we're 99% absolutely sure,” Kozak said Monday.